-The incident may be termed bizarre as this is for the first time that such occurrence happened and got reported in Sikkim which created much hullabaloo among the public and left many burning in rage.
+This is the first time that such an occurrence happened and was reported in Sikkim, which led to the creation of much hullabaloo among the public and left many burning in rage.

-Sikkim Chronicle travelled to south district and carried out an in depth investigation on first of it’s kind of incident according to a senior police officer in Gangtok no such case of witch hunting has been reported before in Sikkim.
+Sikkim Chronicle travelled to the south district and carried out an in-depth investigation on the first of its kind witch-hunting incident.
+According to a senior police officer in Gangtok, no such case of witch-hunting has been reported before in Sikkim.

 As per the son of the victim, Arjun Kumar Sharma, it was at around 9pm that the family was preparing to sleep after dinner when three people namely, Laxmi Pradhan, Durga Pradhan and Arun Pradhan forcefully entered the house and started abusing the old woman.

 “I could not understand what was happening because they broke the door and suddenly entered the room where my mother was sleeping.
 All three started verbally abusing and alleged that she practises witchcraft,” said the son.